 Angelico vs Chuck Mambo

 The in-ring debut of Angelico brought the crowd to its feet.
-Their first time
+Their first time seeing the death-defying Lucha Underground member left a mark ion each and every one of them after this match.

-The match didn’t start as everyone expected, mat based grappling began this match.
+The match didn’t start as everyone expected, mat-based grappling began this match.
 And to be honest not much high flying action took place, which I for one didn’t mind.
 It’s great seeing two professionals have a change of pace.

 Angelico was the aggressor here, really laying it into Chuck, who for the most part just ate it up.
 It wasn’t until Mambo received a nasty stomp to his back that he fired up and got back onto the match.